yosephdev/GlobeTrotter/README.md

 # Travel Advisor

 ## User Story
-As a frequent traveler, I want to be able to keep a dashboard that displayed on my phone or computer that allows me to look at airports location in different cities, the current timezone in a specified country, and the exchange rate of currency between two countries.
+If you are a frequent traveler, you may want to be able to keep a dashboard that displayed on your phone or computer that allows you to look at airports location in different cities, the current timezone in a specified country, and the exchange rate of currency between two countries.

 ## [Try it](https://menara-travel.vercel.app/)